charlscooper/charlscooper.github.io/README.md

 <p style="line-height: 0.2"><b>Funded Trading Plus | 2024
 </b></p>

-Part of a small team for a startup company, My main role here was a short-term contract where I was able help find issues/bugs within their legacy code and implement solutions for their main website.
-Alongside this to revamp the old tools for their CRM platform through creating figma UX designs and then implementing them.

-My responsibilities encompassed a diverse range of tasks, primarily focusing on frontend development, UX/UI enhancements, and technical coordination for future technology stacks.
+Part of a small team for a startup company on a short-term contract, My responsibilities encompassed a diverse range of tasks, primarily focusing on frontend development, UX/UI enhancements, and technical coordination for future technology stacks. with some back-end management utilising their existing api's and containerising their applications to move towards micro-services with the use of Kubernetics.

 Identification and rectification of bugs within legacy code bases, ensuring improved system stability and performance.
 Implemented modern coding standards and best practices to enhance maintainability and scalability.